AdobeDocs/data-collection-apis/src/pages/endpoints/media/ads.md

 ---
 title: Ad endpoints
-description: Endpoints that you can call related to ad tracking
+description: Endpoints that you can call related to ad tracking.
 ---
 # Ad endpoints